onosproject/aether-application-gateway/README.md

     ├── internal                # private application and library code ├── pkg                     # library code that may be used by external applications │
-    └── makefile                 # commands for developing this project
+    └── Makefile                 # commands for developing this project